 - 3.1 The short proposal should propose an initial pilot clinical case study designed to test a scientifically robust and data-supported hypothesis on candidate markers and/or endpoints in RM&I symptom domains during the project's initial year.
 It must include transdiagnostic populations from AD, MDD, and obesity.
 The case study must include as a minimum neurophysiological data (e.g. EEG or MEG) and brain imaging data (e.g. MRI, fMRI) from each subject.
 In addition, datasets should include as many parameters as possible from the list described in 1.2.
 The precise scope of the initial clinical case study will be developed by the full consortium during the preparation of the full proposal.
-(Additional case studies are described under 3.4). - 3.2 In the first 6 months, prepare a Systematic Literature Review (white paper) of available potential markers in RM&I symptom domains in relevant disorders to support hypothesis generation and subsequent testing throughout the action.
-This should be updated throughout the action. - 3.3 Apply advanced AI analytics, modelling, and simulation across the multimodal data in the adapted platform to cluster biologically similar subjects, stratified independently of their conventional diagnostic classification to identify and confirm clinically significant, quantitative candidate markers for RM&I symptom domains in relevant disorders, incorporating hypothesis-driven and data-driven approaches.
-Establish the foundation for a new transdiagnostic framework based on phenotypes/biotypes to enable detection of factors for susceptibility, risk stratification, diagnostic precision, disease monitoring, treatment response prediction, and overall patient outcomes. - 3.4 Test putative transdiagnostic markers and endpoints hypotheses derived from 3.2 and 3.3 through additional non-sequential pilot clinical case studies, incorporating insights from stakeholder consultations in Objective 4.
+(Additional case studies are described under 3.4). - 3.2 In the first 6 months, prepare a systematic literature review (white paper) of the available potential markers in RM&I symptom domains in relevant disorders to support hypothesis generation and subsequent testing.
+This should be kept up to date throughout the action. - 3.3 Apply suitable statistical methods, advanced computational analytics (including, whenever appropriate, Al/ML as part of the statistical/analytical toolbox), modelling, and simulation across the multimodal data in the adapted platform to cluster biologically similar subjects across disorders/diseases, stratified independently of their conventional diagnostic classification.
+This should enable to identify and confirm clinically significant, quantitative candidate markers for RM&I symptom domains in relevant disorders, incorporating hypothesis-driven and data-driven approaches.
+It should also establish the foundation for a new transdiagnostic framework based on phenotypes/biotypes to enable detection of factors for susceptibility, risk stratification, diagnostic precision, disease monitoring, treatment response prediction, and overall patient outcomes.
+In addition, it should elucidate the biological underpinnings of the relationship between psychiatric and physical health (e.g. for obesity, understanding the interplay between metabolic disturbances, mental health and eating behaviours). - 3.4 Test putative transdiagnostic markers and endpoint hypotheses derived from 3.2 and 3.3 through additional non-sequential pilot clinical case studies, incorporating insights from stakeholder consultations as mentioned in objective 4.
 These case studies must test the same transdiagnostic marker/endpoints in separate pre-defined patient populations in two or more of the relevant disorders to strengthen the transdiagnostic approach.
 As a preference, the three priority disorders should be included in at least one study each as a lead indication.
 For instance, one study with AD, one with MDD and one with obesity as the lead indication, each including at least one additional relevant disorder.
 Each study must include neurophysiological and brain imaging data and include as many other parameters as possible from the list outlined under 1.2.
 Studies must be powered sufficiently to allow analyses both within and across the included disorders.
 All results must be integrated into the adapted platform.
 The studies should enhance the platform's ability to accelerate hypothesis testing of new candidate markers and endpoints within a defined context of use (e.g. patient selection, diagnosis, or treatment monitoring) in representative patient populations.
-These studies must not involve the development of new in-vitro diagnostic tools or digital sensors.
-The resulting evidence from pilot case studies (including the initial pilot clinical study under 3.1) should:

-- be verifiable and applicable for patient stratification and/or monitoring in future clinical trials - demonstrate clinical utility to foster new patient pathways and clinical guidelines. - contribute to bridging the gap between health care needs and capacity.
+These studies must not involve the development of new in vitro diagnostic tools or digital sensors.
+The resulting evidence from pilot case studies (including the initial pilot clinical study under 3.1) should: - be verifiable and applicable for patient stratification and/or monitoring in future clinical trials; - demonstrate clinical utility to foster new patient pathways and clinical guidelines; - contribute to bridging the gap between health care needs and capacity.